 About:

 Native to North America, Europe, and Western Asia, the common comfrey grows wildly in moist grasslands.
-Comfreys have broad, hairy leaves and they sprout small, bell-shaped flowers.
-The plants have deep-burrowing roots that take up copious nutrients from deep within the soil.
+Comfreys have broad, hairy leaves that sprout small, bell-shaped flowers.
+The plants have deep-burrowing roots that take up copious nutrients deep within the soil.
 As a result, spent plants can be mulched to create a natural fertilizer for the rest of your garden.

 Growing Zones: | 4 to 9 |